-If you are a driver, such as a bus driver, taxicab driver, or truck driver, you may have received a Form W-2 and the "Statutory Employee" check box in Box 13 is marked.
-Report that income on Schedule C, Profit and Loss from Business.
-Statutory employees include certain agent or commission drivers.
+If you are a driver, such as a bus driver, taxicab driver, or truck driver, you should have received a Form W-2 for your job and none of your job-related expenses are deductible.
+If you are self-employed you should receive a Form 1099-MISC, Miscellaneous Income and you should report that income, and any expenses, on Schedule C, Profit and Loss from Business.

 If you are a self-employed driver, like a taxicab driver or an Uber/Lyft/Via driver report your income on Schedule C. You must account for all self-employment income you received, including what is reported on IRS Form 1099-MISC, Miscellaneous Income, and the income that is not reported by the payer on an IRS form.
 Also, any tips you receive are taxable income.
 If you are self-employed and your net earnings are $400 or more, you must pay self-employment tax on your net profit from self-employment.
 Use Schedule SE to calculate your self-employment tax and report the taxes on your Form 1040.
 In addition, you may need to make estimated payments to cover your total taxes during the year.

 If you are an employee, you are no longer able to reduce your taxes by deducting unreimbursed, work-related expenses, due to tax reform.
 However, the new, almost-doubled standard deduction can, for many drivers, take the place of the deductions they used to itemize.